Speedy Duncan

 Leslie Herbert "Speedy" Duncan (August 10, 1942 – December 9, 2021) was an American professional football player who was a cornerback and return specialist in the American Football League (AFL) and National Football League (NFL).
 He played college football for the Jackson State Tigers.
 Duncan played seven seasons with the San Diego Chargers, where he was a three-time AFL All-Star.
 He was also named to the Pro Bowl with the Washington Redskins.
 Duncan was inducted into the Chargers Hall of Fame and was named to their 40th and 50th anniversary teams.

+He was the first punt returner in AFL history to return two punts for touchdowns in a season.
+His punt returning was so feared in the AFL, that it altered the way in which teams punted.
+He led the AFL in punt return average twice and the NFL once.
+He was the first player in AFL history to return an interception 100 yards for a touchdown.

+Early life

+Duncan was born on August 10, 1942, in Tuscaloosa, Alabama.
+Duncan attended Druid High School in Tuscaloosa, where he starred on the football team.
+He was a halfback and kick returner.
+In a mid-October 1958 game against undefeated Howard High School of Chattanooga, Tennessee, the 156 lb (70.8 kg) junior Duncan scored five touchdowns, including rushing touchdowns of 40 and 70 yards, and a 50-yard touchdown reception.
+As a senior, he scored 26 touchdowns and led his team to an 11–0 record.